AWikia/SkinEvelution/docs/index.md

 - Safari 14+
 - Browsers based on those (Such as Opera)

-Evelution skin will not be blocked from running inside outdated browsers, however do note that we will not be patching any issue found in browsers outside the [supported ones](https://caniuse.com/?compare=firefox+84,chrome+84,safari+14&compareCats=all) and an unsupported browser banner will appear on skin load.
+Evelution skin will die if it is found to be running on unsupported browsers with the **Unsupported Configuration** error

+## Servelution Requirements
+Evelution requires at least a Servelution Client with the CPE Language Recompiler (2.0.0+).
+Evelution will die if it is found to be running on a Servelution Client without the CPE Language Recompiler

 # Installation
 To Install Evelution, you must download the reposistory first.
 Make a folder called **Evelution** in **Skins** diractory where you have installed MediaWiki and extract the zipped file contents in **Evelution** folder.
 Lastly, put this in **LocalSettings.php**: